 RH Batsman, Legbreak Bowler

-He was also a part of Victoria’s 2015/16, 2016/17 and 2018/19 Sheffield Shield championship winning teams and named Domestic player of the year for the 2016/17 season, a season in which he topped the leading run scorer’s table in the Matador One Day Cup.
+White was also a part of Victoria’s 2015/16, 2016/17 and 2018/19 Sheffield Shield championship winning teams and he was also named Domestic player of the year for the 2016/17 season, a season in which he topped the leading run scorer’s table in the Matador One Day cup.

 Cameron was a member of the Melbourne Renegades team which won the BBL8 title.